UofTCoders/rcourse/CONTRIBUTING.md

 also list approximate time requirements for each segment.

 3. Lessons include a mix of code chunks and text, organized using Markdown headers.

-Students should be able to follow the contents of the lesson from the text alone;
+4. Students should be able to follow the contents of the lesson from the text alone;
 i.e. the file should contain _all_ conceptual explanations.
-Please feel free to have a look through the existing lessons in the repo for examples.

 ### Assignments

 1. All assignments are in R Markdown (`.Rmd`) format.

-2. Assignment files are relatively light on code, and designed so that students fill in answers by adding in code chunks of their own.
+2. Assignment files contain a numbered list of questions and are comparatively light on code.
+They are designed such that students fill in answers by adding in code chunks of their own.

 3. Code chunks in assignments should mostly be limited to loading required packages, downloading required data, or data cleaning if necessary.